 ISO 9001:2015 is an internationally recognized standard that outlines the criteria for a Quality Management System (QMS).
 It is designed to help organizations consistently provide products and services that meet customer and regulatory requirements.
 Effectiveness levels across ISO 9001:2015 clauses vary, highlighting strengths and areas for improvement.
 The infographic below offers a snapshot of average clause effectiveness, providing actionable insights to help your organization benchmark performance and focus on priority improvements.

-The standard consists of 10 clauses that provide a structured approach to quality management.
-Let's take a closer look at these clauses to understand their role in building an effective Quality Management System (QMS).
+The standard consists of 10 clauses that provide a structured approach to quality management in the iso 9001 clauses list.
+Let's take a closer look at these iso 9001 2015 clauses to understand their role in building an effective Quality Management System (QMS).

 Clause 3: Terms and Definitions